Cherylwwwww/GenAIGame/README.md

    ```
 2. Open your web browser
 3. Go to: **http://localhost:5173**
-4. The Where's Wally AI Training Game will load automatically
+4. The WALLY! isHERE!
+AI Training Game will load automatically

 ### Step 8: Wait for AI Models to Load
 - The first time you open the website, it may take 30-60 seconds to download AI models